 “Malignant mesothelioma” is a rare form of cancer caused by exposure to asbestos.
 The name is often shortened to “mesothelioma.”
-The disease attacks the mesothelial cells, which are specialized cells that make up the membranes lining the chest and abdominal cavity.
+The disease attacks the mesothelial cells, which are specialized cells that make up the membranes lining the chest, heart, and abdominal cavities.
 Mesothelium, or the tissue formed by mesothelial cells, helps protect the organs by producing a lubricating fluid that allows the organs to move without irritating nerves.

-Malignant mesothelioma frequently involves severe respiratory problems.
-The virus SV40 may also be a factor in the disease in some people.
+Malignant mesothelioma of the pleural surrounding the lungs frequently involves severe respiratory problems.
 Mesothelioma is not lung cancer, even though it can affect the lungs.
-Cigarette-smoking does not cause mesothelioma, although, as a seasoned mesothelioma lawyer could explain, smoking can lead to lung cancer and affect the chances of contracting other asbestos-related diseases such as asbestosis.
+Cigarette-smoking does not cause mesothelioma, although, as a seasoned mesothelioma lawyer could explain, smoking can increase the risk of asbestos-caused lung cancer.

 Common locations where malignant mesothelioma occurs in asbestos-exposed workers are the pleural and peritoneal regions.
 Pleural mesothelioma is a cancer of the pleura, which is the membrane that lines the lungs and the chest cavity.
 Peritoneal mesothelioma is a cancer of the peritoneum, which is the lining of the abdomen.
 Both involve serosal membranes (delicate membranes composed of connective tissue).